A paradox of tournament seeding: Abstract

 \section{Abstract}

 We analyse a mathematical model of seeding for sports contests with round-robin qualifying tournaments.
-The sufficient conditions for incentive compatibility are found to be quite restrictive: if each team is considered with its own coefficient (usually a measure of its past performance), only one or all of them should qualify from every round-robin tournament.
-Consequently, the standard draw system creates incentives for tanking as each team prefers to qualify with teams having a lower coefficient in order to face weaker opponents on average in the next stage.
-Major football competitions are shown to suffer from this weakness.
-Strategyproofness can be guaranteed by giving to each qualified team the highest coefficient of all teams that are ranked lower in its round-robin tournament for seeding purposes.
+The standard seeding system based on coefficients measuring the historical performance of the teams is shown to be unfair as it might potentially punish a team for its better results by having to face stronger opponents on average in the next stage.
+Major football competitions are revealed to suffer from this weakness.
+Incentive compatibility can be guaranteed by providing each qualified team with the highest coefficient of all teams that are ranked lower in its qualifying tournament for seeding purposes.
 Our proposal is illustrated by the 2020/21 UEFA Champions League.

 \keywords{football; incentive compatibility; mechanism design; OR in sports; seeding}